St. John's University Athletics

 Masiello spent 11 seasons as head coach at Manhattan College from 2011-22, leading the Jaspers to back-to-back Metro Atlantic Athletic Conference (MAAC) championships and two trips to the NCAA Tournament.

-The White Plains, N.Y., native most recently served on Pitino’s staff at Iona University, as he helped lead the Gaels to the 2023 MAAC regular season and tournament championships and earn a No. 13 seed in the Big Dance.
+Before arriving in Queens, the White Plains, N.Y., native served on Pitino’s staff at Iona University in 2022-23, as he helped lead the Gaels to the 2023 MAAC regular season and tournament championships and earn a no. 13 seed in the Big Dance.

 A former assistant coach at Louisville, Masiello spent six seasons under Pitino, helping the Cardinals to a 148-61 (.708) overall record, six-straight 20-win seasons and four NCAA Tournament appearances.
 The Cardinals advanced to the Elite Eight twice in 2008 and 2009.
 Masiello played a vital role in building Louisville’s 2009 BIG EAST Championship team, which won 31 games including a program record 16 in league play and earned the No. 1 overall seed in the NCAA Tournament.